Which Loan Is Right For Me

 How do I obtain Standard Assistance?

-You may be required to confidentially discuss the source of financial trouble with an AFAS caseworker, as well as present a budget, as part of the loan application process.
+You may be required to confidentially discuss the source of financial trouble with an AFAS caseworker, as well as present a budget, as part of the application process.

 Do I have to go through my Commander, First Sergeant or Supervisor to apply for Standard Assistance?